 You can also overconsume on one day if you underconsumed the day prior; the body tends to store these nutrients, and adverse health effects occur if you fail to ingest a nutrient significantly and for a long period of time.

 Please note that out of the 24 vitamins and minerals, only a few of them are commonly deficient.
 Magnesium may be a concern due to deficiencies being relatively prevalent, and Vitamin D has had its requirements bumped up from the RDA of 400 IU to around 1,000 IU to 2,000 IU daily.
 Additionally, athletes may be deficient in Zinc if they sweat excessively.
-Women at risk of osteoporosis may benefit from a Calcium supplement as well (although this can be avoided if you use a Protein Supplement that is derived from milk, such as whey or casein, due to their high calcium content).
+Women at risk of osteoporosis may benefit from a Calcium-D-Glucarate supplement as well (although this can be avoided if you use a Protein Supplement that is derived from milk, such as Whey Protein or Casein Protein, due to their high calcium content).

 Despite the prevalence of iron-deficiency anemia, it is best to counteract that through dietary means (such as an increase in animal iron sources, pairing of non-heme iron with vitamin C, or cooking in an iron pot with an acidic medium) due to excessive iron being a potent pro-oxidant.
 This is overridden if prescribed iron by a medical professional, however.